 Major National Banks

 Major national banks like Chase, Bank of America, and Wells Fargo often provide notary services.
 Chase offers notary services at many of its branches during regular banking hours.
 Customers should check branch availability online or by calling their local branch.
-Bank of America and Wells Fargo also commonly offer in-person notarization, usually requiring an appointment.
+Bank of America and Wells Fargo also commonly offer in-person notarization, which usually requires an appointment.
 They advise customers to check their respective websites for detailed information on notary services and any potential fees.

 These banks typically provide these services free for account holders, though they may charge a small fee for non-customers.
 The notary can handle a wide range of documents, including affidavits, deeds, and power of attorney forms.